CV writing tips

 Should I include a cover letter?

 Cover letters are only useful if they are specifically tailored to the role.
 Don't use a generic cover letter, as it looks like you haven't put in any effort.
-If you are going to use a cover letter, use it to clearly outline skills and experience that make you a good fit to the role and ensure that it is correctly addressed.
+If you are going to use a cover letter, use it to clearly outline skills and experience that make you a good fit for the role and ensure that it is correctly addressed.